 "For a very long time, pregnant women were not included in biomedical research evaluation efforts or clinical trials, both for concerns about fetal development and what would be the implications of giving a pregnant women an experimental drug or vaccine and also for legal liability worries from manufacturers and pharmaceutical companies," Faden told "GMA" last month.
 "There’s a huge gap between what we know about the safety and effectiveness of a new drug or a new vaccine for the rest of the population and what we know about it specific to pregnancy."

 In the case of the COVID-19 vaccines, health experts have only one of the three sources of evidence that are used to evaluate safety and efficacy during pregnancy: the data on non-pregnant people who were enrolled in the clinical trials, according to Faden.

 From that, Faden said, health experts can try to glean what side effects may happen to people who are pregnant, but it is not an exact science.

 However, it's considered typical -- and many argue ethically appropriate -- to study an unknown substance first in healthy adults and then progressively in broader and broader populations.
 Pregnant people and children are often tested later down the line because of concerns about potential long-term harm.

-Meanwhile, while ongoing COVID-19 vaccine clinical studies don't include pregnant people directly, some of the volunteers who sign up may become pregnant during the trial, which will give researchers some insights about the vaccine's safety among this group.
+Some of the volunteers in prior COVID-19 vaccine trials that didn’t include pregnant women directly may still become pregnant during the trial.
+This will also give researchers some insights about the vaccine's safety among this group.

-Rao said everyone, including pregnant people, needs to remain on guard when it comes to COVID-19 by continuing to follow safety protocols, including face mask wearing, social distancing and hand washing.
+Health experts say that with or without the vaccine, pregnant people need to continue to remain on high alert when it comes to COVID-19 by following safety protocols, including face mask wearing, social distancing and hand washing.

-ABC News' Sony Salzman and Eric Strauss contributed to this report.
+ABC News' Sony Salzman, Arielle Mitropoulos, Siobhan Deshauer and Eric Strauss contributed to this report.